-- How to get started
+- Get started

-- How to cut the fluff
+- Cut the fluff

-These three issues are really symptoms of the same painful problem, which boils down to not clearly understanding what you’re trying to accomplish with your writing.
+These three issues are really symptoms of the same painful challenge, which boils down to not clearly understanding what you’re trying to accomplish with your writing.

 You must understand your objective for the content.

-You have an idea, but what’s the goal?
 From a content marketing standpoint, you’re usually seeking to educate or persuade (often both, and as we’ll see in the next step, they’re actually the same thing even when intentions vary).

 What’s the “why” behind the idea?
 Figure this out first, or move on to another idea.

-Okay, so now you have a goal in mind; a mission if you will.
+Okay, so now you have a goal in mind — a mission, if you will.

 What’s standing in the way of your mission?

-These are the questions that you must answer before you can achieve the goal you’ve identified in Step One.
+These are the questions you must answer before you can achieve the goal you’ve identified in Step #1.